Walmart: 2020s: Development

-Signs on a Walmart indicated changes due to the COVID-19 pandemic.
+President Barack Obama walking through the aisles at Walmart and Vice President Mike Pence at a Walmart Distribution Center.

 In 2020, the coronavirus (COVID-19) pandemic forced temporary measures such as store closures, limited store occupancy, large-scale employee dismissal, and enforcement of social distancing protocols.
 Store hours were adjusted to allow cleaning and stocking.
 Limits on items were placed due to the rise of panic buying.

 During the pandemic, Walmart changed some employee benefits.
-Employees were able to decide to stay home and take unpaid leave if they felt unable to work or uncomfortable coming to work.
+Employees could stay home and take unpaid leave if they felt unable to work or uncomfortable coming to work.
 Employees who contracted the virus would receive "up to two weeks of pay".
 After two weeks, hourly associates who were unable to return to work were eligible for up to 26 weeks in pay.
 Walmart paid pandemic bonuses of $428 million.
-People who did part-time or temporary work received a bonus of $150 while those who worked full-time received a bonus of $300.
+Part-time and temporary workers received a bonus of $150 while full-time workers received a bonus of $300.
 Starting in July 2020, customers were required to wear masks in all stores.
-By February 2022, the COVID restrictions such as the mask requirements were lifted.
+By February 2022, these COVID restrictions were lifted.

+President Joe Biden meets with then CEO Doug McMillon to discuss holiday inventory, rising prices, and ongoing global supply chain challenges amid the COVID-19 pandemic.

 In the first quarter of 2020, consumers responded to COVID by shopping less frequently (5.6% fewer transactions), and buying more when they did shop (16.5%).
 As people shifted from eating out to at home, net sales increased by 11%, while online sales rose 74%.
 Although Walmart experienced a 5.5% increase in operating expenses, its net income increased by 4%.
 In the third quarter of 2020, Walmart reported revenue of $135 billion, representing a year-on-year increase of 5%.

 In December 2020, Walmart launched a new service, Carrier Pickup, that allows customers to schedule returns.
-In January 2021, the company launced a fintech startup, with venture partner Ribbit Capital, to provide financial products for consumers and employees.
+In January 2021, the company launched a fintech startup, with venture partner Ribbit Capital, to provide financial products for consumers and employees.
 In February, Walmart acquired technology from Thunder Industries, which uses automation to create digital ads, to expand its online marketing capability.
 In May, Walmart acquired the Israeli startup Zeekit for $200 million.
 Zeekit uses AI to allow customers to try on clothing via a virtual platform.
 In August, Walmart announced it would open its Spark crowdsource delivery to other businesses as a white-label service, competing with Postmates and online food ordering delivery companies.

+In 2021, Walmart partnered Ford and Argo AI to introduce an autonomous delivery system for customers who place online orders.